MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

     ![Screenshot of the flow page, showing the scan setting section.](media/tutorial-flow-templates-scan.png)

-### Step 4: Apply the flow to a policy
+### Step 4: Configure the policy to run the flow

+1. In Cloud App Security, click **Control**, and then click **Policies**.

+1. In the list of policies, on the row where the relevant policy appears, choose the three dots at the end of the row, and then choose **Edit policy**.

-1. In Cloud App Security, edit the policy where you want to add the antivirus flow, and under **Alerts**, select **Send alerts to Flow**, and then select **Run antivirus scan using Windows Defender upon a Cloud App Security alert**.
+1. Under **Alerts**, select **Send alerts to Flow**, and then select **Run antivirus scan using Windows Defender upon a Cloud App Security alert**.

     ![Screenshot of the policy page, showing the alerts settings section.](media/tutorial-flow-templates-alerts.png)

+Now every alert raised for this policy will initiate the flow to run the antivirus scan.

-The steps used in this tutorial can be used to create a wide range of workflow based actions to extend Cloud App Security remediation capabilities.
-To see alist of predefined workflows, in Microsoft Flow, search for "Cloud App Security".
+The steps used in this tutorial can be used to create a wide range of workflow-based actions to extend Cloud App Security remediation capabilities, including other Defender ATP actions.
+To see a list of predefined Cloud App Security workflows, in Microsoft Flow, [search for "Cloud App Security"](https://go.microsoft.com/fwlink/?linkid=2102574).

 ## Next steps